 The amortization expenses are recognized on a straight line basis over an estimated economic useful life of 30 years.
-We determined that a thirty-year period to amortize the cord blood bank operating rights was appropriate, following the pattern in which the expected benefits of the acquired asset will be consumed or otherwise used up.
+We determined that a thirtyyear period to amortize the cord blood bank operating rights was appropriate, following the pattern in which the expected benefits of the acquired asset will be consumed or otherwise used up.
 The Company's renewal period with the provincial governmental authorities generally is for a period of three years.
 The Company believes that it has historical experience in renewing or extending similar cord blood bank operating rights.
 There are no other legal or regulatory provisions that limit the useful life of the cord blood bank operating rights or that cause the cash flows and useful life of such cord blood bank operating rights to be constrained.
 In addition, the Company expects the effect of obsolescence, demand, competition, and other economic factors to be minimal.
-We engaged an independent third party valuation firm in determining the fair value of the cord blood bank operating rights during the acquisitions.
-The fair value of the cord blood bank operating rights was determined using an income approach and considered assumptions (including turnover rate) that a market participant would make consistent with the highest and best use of the asset by market participants.
+We engaged an independent third party valuation firm in determining the fair value of the cord blood bank operating rights was determined using an income approach and considered assumptions (including turnover rate) that a market participant would make consistent with the highest and best use of the asset by market participants.
 The period of expected cash flows used to measure the fair value of the cord blood bank operating rights was thirty years.
 Without evidence to the contrary, we expect that the cord blood bank operating rights will be renewed or extended at the same rate as a market participant would expect, and no other factors would indicate a different useful life is more appropriate.
-Accordingly, in the absence of other entity-specific factors, the useful life of the cord blood bank operating rights was determined to be thirty years.
-For the years ended March 31, 2013, 2014 and 2015, the amortization expense relating to the right to operate in Guangdong amounted to RMB1.0 million, RMB1.0 million, and RMB1.0 million (\$0.2 million), respectively.
-For the years ended March 31, 2013, 2014 and 2015, the amortization expense relating to the right to operate in Zhejiang amounted to RMB3.7 million, RMB3.7 million, and RMB3.7 million (\$0.5 million), respectively.
+Accordingly, in the absence of other entity-specific factors, the useful life of the cord blood bank operating rights was determined to RMB1.0 million, RMB1.0 million, and RMB1.0 million (\$0.2 million), respectively.
+For the years ended March 31, 2013, 2014 and 2015, the amortization expense relating to the right to operate in Zangdong amounted to RMB1.0 million, RMB1.0